Interactive Brokers review

 Education Resources at Interactive Brokers

-To trade effectively with Interactive Brokers, it's important to get a have a good understanding of the Interactive Brokers trading tools and the markets.
+To trade effectively with Interactive Brokers, it's important to have a good understanding of the Interactive Brokers trading tools and the markets.
 Make sure you make full use of all education tools.
-This includes eduction tools with Interactive Brokers and externally.
+Including educational tools with Interactive Brokers and externally.

 Customer Support at Interactive Brokers

-Interactive Brokers have a triple AAA grade support and customer service rating because they offer a wide range of languages, live chat, email and phone support.
+Interactive Brokers has a triple AAA grade support and customer service rating because they offer various range of languages, live chat, and email support.

-Interactive Brokers customer service support multiple languages from all over the world.
-Having a broker that can hire people from various locations in the world who can better communicate with you in your local language is a huge advantage well trying to deal with issues.
+Interactive Brokers customer service supports multiple languages from all over the world.
+Having a broker that can hire people from various locations worldwide who can better communicate with you in your local language is a huge advantage when dealing with issues.

-Your customer service experience with Interactive Brokers has to be a positive one for you to effectively trade the financial markets on the Interactive Brokers platform.
-Interactive Brokers should make sure all of your questions are answered and your Interactive Brokers platform issues solved.
-When a Interactive Brokers customer has any queries regarding Interactive Brokers the Interactive Brokers customer support team should take these issues seriously and offer a quick and effective solution.
-Interactive Brokers have a great client support team, which is why we have rated their customer service highly.
+Your customer service experience with Interactive Brokers has to be positive for you to effectively trade the financial markets on the Interactive Brokers platform.
+Interactive Brokers should answer all of your questions and your Interactive Brokers platform issues are solved.
+When an Interactive Brokers customer has any queries regarding Interactive Brokers, the Interactive Brokers customer support team should take these issues seriously and offer a quick and effective solution.
+Interactive Brokers has a great client support team, so we have rated their customer service highly.

 Livechat Support at Interactive Brokers

-We tested communicating with Interactive Brokers support in multiple languages in multiple countries.
-The Interactive Brokers help center where able to quickly resolve our customer issues.
+We also tested communicating with Interactive Brokers support in various languages and countries.
+The Interactive Brokers help centre quickly resolved our customer issues.

 Email Support at Interactive Brokers